What Is Bariatric Surgery?

-The recovery time varies depending on the patients, but it usually takes months to resume normal daily activities after the surgery.
-Most patients have to follow a liquid diet, after which they introduce solid food gradually.
-This surgery not only helps a person lose weight but also lowers the risk of heart problems, diabetes, stroke, etc., associated with obesity.
+Bariatric surgery is a procedure done to reduce food intake in obese individuals to allow them to lose weight.
+Body mass index (BMI) determines whether a person is obese.
+If a person’s BMI is over 30, they are classed as obese.
+The recovery time varies depending on the patient, but it usually takes months to resume normal daily activities after the surgery.
+Most patients have to follow a liquid diet, introducing solid food gradually.
+This surgery helps a person lose weight and lowers the risk of heart problems, diabetes, stroke, etc., associated with obesity.

 Bariatric surgery helps in weight loss in the following two ways:

-It is otherwise called gastric bypass, and it is the most common type of surgery done to achieve weight loss.
+It is otherwise called gastric bypass, the most common type of surgery to achieve weight loss.

 The small stomach pouch that is created holds less food, and as a part of the small intestine is bypassed, fewer nutrients and calories get absorbed by the body.
 The surgery also changes the hormones in the gut, which promotes satiety, suppresses hunger, and reduces the risk of type 2 diabetes.